 Seat-folding involves many more steps than you’d expect—including lifting and flipping forward the lower cushion, removing the second-row headrests, clicking an unlock lever, and then releasing the seatbacks to flip those forward.
 Yet the effort is definitely rewarded; the Outlander has a lower cargo floor than other vehicles in this class, and it’s nice and flat (and 13 inches longer than the outgoing Outlander, Mitsubishi says).

-The 2014 Mitsubishi Outlander is among the best-protecting vehicles of any type in Insurance Institute for Highway Safety (IIHS) testing, with top 'good' results in every category, including in the new small overlap frontal test—to achieve the agency's vaunted Top Safety Pick+ status.
+The 2015 Mitsubishi Outlander is among the best-protecting vehicles of any type, according to Insurance Institute for Highway Safety (IIHS) testing, with top 'good' results in every category, including in the new small overlap frontal test—to achieve the agency's vaunted Top Safety Pick+ status.

 Federal results for the Outlander are nearly as good—with four stars for frontal impact and five stars in the side-impact category.
 With slight differences in the scores, that amounts to a five-star overall rating for all-wheel-drive models and four stars for those with front-wheel drive.